 | Platform failure | Possible | Rare |

-- Those sending critical payments (medical, school fees)
+- Those who send critical payments (healthcare, school fees).

 Conclusion

-For most people sending money to Kenya, traditional services are safer, simpler, and often cheaper.
+For most people who send money to Kenya, traditional services are safer, easier, and often cheaper.

 Find reliable options on our comparison page.